-It is our goal to provide a space where we can not only have lovely dances, but encourage innovation, experimentation, artistic and emotional expression, as well as provide a home for relaxation and escape from our often difficult outside world.
+It is our goal to provide a space where we not only have lovely dances, but encourage innovation, experimentation, artistic and emotional expression, as well as provide a home for relaxation and escape from our often difficult outside world.
 In order to make this happen, however, we have a list of expectations that need to be followed.
-Event participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the Bailonga organizers.

-No forms of harassment will be tolerated.
-Harassment includes:
+No forms of harassment or bigotry will be tolerated.
+This includes:

 - disrespecting pronouns or intentionally misgendering someone

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a volunteer immediately, using one of the methods listed at the top of this document.
-Event staff will be happy to help participants contact venue staff or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
-We value your attendance and your safety.
+If you are being harassed, witness harassment, or have any other concerns, please contact an organizer immediately, using one of the methods listed at the beginning of this document.
+Event staff will be happy to help participants contact venue staff or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe.

 Practicing Respect and Good Etiquette: